 The owners, Cinzia and Aldo, also share their interest in vintage items and artistic pieces by highlighting the special items throughout the B&B - ask Aldo about his bicycle racing pieces!
 Especially charming were the two stylized foxes (also known as "le due volpi") who create a soothing background music on the tree covered panoramic terrace.
 I found the little murals and hand painted furnishings throughout the B&B to be exceptionally delightful; creating miniature worlds, imaginary windows which let the wilderness inside for just a moment in time.

-The silence and the friendly country air embrace you as soon as you arrive; following the twists and turns on the country road, you can feel the tension of travelling begin to ease away as you mellow into the Mugello scenery.
-The walk up to the house is a shady driveway, with their vegetable garden and grapes on the one side and tall trees on the other side.
+The silence and the fresh country air embrace you as soon as you arrive; following the twists and turns on the country road, you can feel the tension of travelling begin to ease away as you mellow into the Mugello scenery.
+The walk up to the house is up a shady driveway, with their vegetable garden and grapes on the one side and tall trees on the other side.
 Planted on the side of a hillside, you feel as if you have an 360° panorama of the hills and mountains that make up the northern border of Tuscany, called Mugello.

 Why stay here?